 This one doesn't quite fit the overrated category because its 2.7 rating is accurate, not inflated.
 It's here because it keeps appearing in "public golf near Boston" roundups and probably shouldn't.

-If you're driving to Weston for budget public golf, there isn't a good option at the price right now.
+So the practical advice for 2026 is simple — you can't play it, and the roundups that still list it are out of date.
+If you're driving to Weston for budget public golf, there isn't an option at the price right now.
 Weston Golf Club nearby has a 4.6 rating and is private.
-The math doesn't work for public players in that town at the moment.
+Check back in 2027 and see whether the money changed anything.

-Granite Links could be worth it on a GolfNow deal at $60–70.
+Granite Links is worth it at the $90 twilight rate after 5pm, which is the same course for half the money.
 Ponkapoag might improve as the state puts money into it.
-Leo J. Martin apparently has a plan.
+Leo J. Martin is closed for the year getting exactly that treatment.
 These aren't permanent verdicts.